 With alcohol as a main ingredient, antibacterial gel or sanitizers are notorious for drying out skin and cuticles.
 Over washing can lead to parched skin and can also make the manicure topcoat appear dull.

-Here, at KYOU Beauty Salon in Las Vegas, NV, we work hard to offer you the best manicure and pedicure services, so you look and feel your best.
+Here, at KYOU Thai Massage & Beauty Spa in Las Vegas, NV, we work hard to offer you the best manicure and pedicure services, so you look and feel your best.
 If you are ready for the best-looking nails, give us a call at 702-998-8088 or request an appointment through this Book Online Link.

 Stay Up to Date With The Latest Beauty Care Tips

-Please follow KYOU Beauty Salon on Facebook and Instagram to stay up-to-date and informed on a variety of business and beauty related topics, our services, monthly specials and special events.
+Please follow KYOU Thai Massage & Beauty Spa on Facebook and Instagram to stay up-to-date and informed on a variety of business and beauty related topics, our services, monthly specials and special events.